23 July 2008

 I couldn't get a non-blurry picture of the track, but it's HUGE.
 We are still in Alabama.

 The Atlanta Capitol.
 Atlanta is huge, it's very long.
 It's sort of as if Downtown Dallas ran the whole length of 75 up to Addison.
 Well, maybe not that long but you get the picture.
 Very urban for a very long time.
 Very metropolitan.
 We drove past the Olympic torch but didn't get a good picture.
 And then we drove past Georgia Tech.
-I have a cousin who won two Olympic gold metals for swimming in the Sydney 2000 Olympics and is now the swim coach at Georgia Tech.
-Nostalgic.
+I have a cousin who won two Olympic gold metals for swimming in the Sydney 2000 Olympics and is now the swim coach at Georgia Tech

 This is the final shot of the car.
 12:03 (which was really 1:03 Eastern) and 961.1 Miles.
 All the way from Arlington, TX to Cashiers, NC.